pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

   added.
 Right-down has tiles added left->right and top->down.
 * Map size - You can change this later, but this is your total grid size.
 * Tile size - the size, in pixels, of your tiles.
 Your tiles all need to be the same size.
-  Also, rendering works better if the tile size is a power of 2 (16, 32, 64, 128, 256)
+  Also, rendering works better if the tile size is a power of 2, such as 16, 32, 64, 128, and 256.

 .. image:: new_file.png
    :scale: 80%